-- Electrify the small vehicle fleet (by 2026) and 90% of the entire fleet, and campus loop bus services. - Enhance public transport hubs and bus stops. - Enhance and integrate cycling and walking infrastructure to ensure safety and accessibility from various entryways to both Bedford Park and Sturt campuses.
+- Electrify the small vehicle fleet and 90% of the entire fleet, and campus loop bus services. - Enhance public transport hubs and bus stops. - Enhance and integrate cycling and walking infrastructure to ensure safety and accessibility from various entryways to both Bedford Park and Sturt campuses.
 Additionally, amplify the amenities across locations to further promote and facilitate active transportation methods. - Adopt a unified EV support strategy and support the ongoing adoption of low emissions vehicles by our staff, students, and visitors by providing adequate charging infrastructure at university and rural and remote sites, where appropriate, to include fast charging and bi-directional charging infrastructure. - Develop progressive business models that make charging for staff and students who pay for parking either "free with parking fee" or "at university cost" for the energy consumed. - Where possible through university planning and policy, support cost-effective and convenient access to public transportation that allows staff and students to access our campus locations.
-Explore incentives, partly subsidised and/or bulk purchased transportation approaches for high-use routes infrastructure. - Through collective interventions, support the reduction in employee vehicle commuting emissions by 15%. - Participate in Climate Action Barometer for International EducationTM, a tool to help international offices track, measure, and report on their climate action. - Reduce business air travel emissions, by increasing visibility of emissions, updating travel policy, developing onboarding materials, demonstrating cost-savings, targeted approach to address equity considerations, research, and conference partnerships to facilitate hybrid options. - Develop an offsetting approach to address business travel emissions and organisational emissions with reputable naturebased Australian projects. - Conduct a survey every 3 years to gather and track Flinders commuting behaviour.
+Explore incentives, partly subsidised and/or bulk purchased transportation approaches for high-use routes infrastructure. - Through collective interventions, support the reduction in employee vehicle commuting emissions by 15%. - Reduce business air travel emissions, by increasing visibility of emissions, updating travel policy, developing onboarding materials, demonstrating cost-savings, targeted approach to address equity considerations, research, and conference partnerships to facilitate hybrid options. - Develop an offsetting approach to address business travel emissions and organisational emissions with credible offset scheme. - Conduct a survey every 3 years to gather and track Flinders commuting behaviour.